Hello -I’m Rick!

 That constant feeling of ‘I really should be further along than this.’

 I overthought everything.
 I was waiting for the right time.
 I tied my self-worth to output, numbers, and validation from others.
+I juts wasn’t doing the thing that I so desperately wanted to do.
 On the surface, things often looked like they were going ok.
 But inside?
 They were at breaking point.

 That’s why I’m careful about how I talk about what I do now.